-In order to truly understand this disease, which has been known for 2000 years, it is first important to understand the structure of the hoof roll.
-Riders often say, "My horse is lame, it has hoof roll."
-Strictly speaking, however, every horse has a hoof roll; this term refers only to the anatomical structure consisting of the navicular bone, bursa, and deep flexor tendon.
-The navicular bone is a small, elongated bone shaped like a shuttle, which lies transversely at the back of the hoof joint under the deep flexor tendon.
-Between the tendon and the navicular bone is the navicular bursa, a small fluid-filled sac that prevents pressure and friction between the tendon and the bone.
-Only the term navicular disease or podotrochlose describes the actual condition, which can affect all three components.
+To truly understand navicular syndrome, it is first and foremost important to understand the anatomical structure of the hoof joint.
+Riders often say, “My horse is lame; it has a navicular issue.”
+Strictly speaking, however, every horse has a navicular.
+This term actually refers only to the functional unit consisting of the navicular bone, the navicular bursa, and the deep flexor tendon.
+The navicular bone is a small, elongated bone shaped like a weaver’s shuttle, located transversely at the back of the hoof joint beneath the deep flexor tendon.
+Between the tendon and the navicular bone lies the navicular bursa, a small fluid-filled sac designed to prevent pressure and friction between the tendon and the bone.

-Although this condition has been known since the domestication of horses, not all factors leading to its development have been fully elucidated.
-Since hoof roll inflammation does not occur in wild horses, it is considered certain that the special strain placed on riding horses, and especially sport horses, causes wear and tear and inflammation of the bursa, which leads to tendons and bones no longer being adequately protected.
-Conversely, changes to the navicular bone can also lead to inflammation of the bursa.
+Although navicular syndrome has been known since the domestication of the horse, not all of the factors leading to its development have yet been fully elucidated.
+Since navicular syndrome does not occur in wild horses, it is considered certain that in riding horses—and especially in sport horses—the specific stress they endure leads to wear and tear and inflammation of the bursa.
+This results in tendons and bones no longer being adequately protected.
+Conversely, changes in the navicular bone can also lead to inflammation of the bursa.

-Errors or abnormalities in the hoof shape, toe and limb position, and toe axis are also responsible for the disease.
-Posture, feeding, and rearing errors can also influence the development of podotrochlose, as even young horses that have never been ridden or shod can develop the disease.
-A predisposition is assumed, but heredity has not yet been confirmed.
-Nerve compression in the area of the seventh cervical vertebra, which can lead to reduced blood flow to the front limbs and thus damage to the hoof roll, is also being discussed.
+Contributing factors to the condition include defects or abnormalities in hoof shape, toe and limb alignment, and the toe axis.
+Errors in husbandry, feeding, and rearing can also influence the development of podotrochlosis, as even young horses that have never been ridden or shod can develop the condition.
+A genetic predisposition is assumed.
+Hereditary transmission has not yet been confirmed.
+Nerve compression in the area of the seventh cervical vertebra is still being discussed, as this can lead to reduced blood flow to the forelimb and thus damage to the hoof roll.

-There are various theories about the exact cause of podotrochlose.
-Some researchers believe that it is caused by blockage of blood vessels in the toe, leading to the death of bone cells (necrosis).
-This necrosis is visible on X-rays in the form of balloon-like changes, known as "lollipop lesions."
+There are various theories regarding the exact cause of navicular syndrome.
+Some researchers suggest that blockage of blood vessels in the toe leads to necrosis (death) of bone cells.
+This necrosis is visible on X-rays as balloon-like changes, known as "lollipop lesions."

-On the other hand, it is suspected that the increased pressure of the deep flexor tendon on the tendon gliding surface of the navicular bone causes increased remodeling processes in the bone, leading to the lesions described above.
-There is still no uniform scientific confirmation for either theory.
+On the other hand, it is hypothesized that increased pressure from the deep flexor tendon on the tendon gliding surface of the navicular bone triggers increased remodeling processes in the bone, leading to the lesions described.
+To date, there is no uniform scientific confirmation for either of these theories.

-Further, but far more complex diagnostic methods include computed tomography and scintigraphy.
-Both methods can be useful if a clear diagnosis cannot be made in advance.
+Other, but far more complex, diagnostic methods include computed tomography and scintigraphy (see the corresponding articles).
+Both methods can be useful if a clear diagnosis could not be made beforehand.

-Once the diagnosis has been confirmed, your vet will work with you to develop an appropriate treatment plan.
-As the disease itself is incurable, treatment should always aim to halt or at least delay the destructive processes in the bone and relieve the pain.
-The veterinarian must work closely with the farrier, as medication can only achieve the desired results with appropriate orthopedic shoeing.
-The shoes must be designed to make it easier for the horse to roll and relieve pressure on the deep flexor tendon.
-Depending on the severity and cause of the disease, the veterinarian may also inject special medications directly into the hoof joint or bursa.
-Joint or bursa lavage may also be useful in some cases.
-For safety reasons, however, this should be done in a clinic whenever possible.
+Once the diagnosis has been confirmed, your veterinarian will work with you to develop an appropriate treatment plan.
+Since the condition itself is incurable, treatment should always aim to halt or at least slow down the destructive processes in the bone, as well as to relieve pain.
+Your veterinarian must work closely with your farrier, as medication therapy can only achieve the desired results with appropriate orthopedic shoeing.
+The shoeing must be designed to facilitate your horse’s roll-off and relieve pressure on the deep flexor tendon.
+Depending on the severity and cause of the condition, your veterinarian may also inject special medications directly into the hoof joint or the bursa.
+Joint or bursa lavage may also be appropriate in some cases.
+However, for safety reasons, these procedures should be performed at a veterinary clinic whenever possible.

-In addition, various surgical methods have been developed, the benefits of which are not always undisputed.
-Some measures only relieve pain, while others improve blood circulation by dilating the blood vessels.
-Which method is appropriate in which case always depends on the degree and severity of the disease and should therefore only be used by a veterinarian after careful consideration.
+Furthermore, various surgical methods have been developed, the benefits of which are not without controversy.
+Some procedures lead exclusively to pain relief, while others result in improved blood flow through vasodilation.
+Which method is appropriate in which case always depends on the degree and severity of the condition and should be employed by your veterinarian only after extremely careful consideration.

-An accompanying, targeted exercise program is at least as important as the therapy itself.
-Avoiding tight turns and good footwork are particularly important here.
-Talk to your veterinarian about which medications to use for your horse and what the individual exercise plan should look like.
+A complementary, targeted exercise program is at least as important as the therapy itself.
+Avoiding tight turns and maintaining good gait mechanics are particularly important here.
+Discuss with your veterinarian which medications should be used for your horse and what the individual exercise plan should look like.

-The wide range of treatment options and surgical techniques available highlights the complexity of navicular disease and the fact that there is no single treatment that works for all horses.
-For this reason, it is essential that a veterinarian conducts a thorough examination and diagnosis before any treatment is initiated.
+The wide variety of therapeutic approaches and surgical techniques highlights just how complex navicular disease is and that there is no “one-size-fits-all” treatment.
+For this reason, a thorough veterinary examination and diagnosis are of the utmost importance before any treatment is initiated.

-If significant bone changes have already been detected in the navicular bone, complete healing is no longer possible.
-The goal of treatment by a veterinarian in close cooperation with a farrier should therefore always be to restore the function of the hoof roll as much as possible.
-With the help of state-of-the-art diagnostic and treatment methods, this is already possible in many cases of podotrochlose.
+If significant bony changes have already been detected in the navicular bone, a complete recovery is no longer possible.
+The goal of treatment by your veterinarian, in close collaboration with your farrier, should therefore always be to restore the function of the hoof roll as much as possible.
+With the help of state-of-the-art diagnostic and treatment methods, this is already quite possible in many cases of podotrochlosis.

-Due to the fact that the causes have not yet been fully researched, the disease cannot be completely prevented.
-However, many factors that contribute to its development can be positively influenced.
+Since the causes of the disease have not yet been fully understood, it cannot be completely prevented.
+However, you can positively influence many of the factors that contribute to its development.

 The following points are particularly important: